sderosiaux/every-single-day-i-tldr/README.md

 - https://github.com/hartleybrody/public-amazon-crawler a nice and simple Amazon crawler in Python, using redis and postgresql. and socks5 proxies.
 - https://www.citusdata.com/blog/2016/09/09/pgcron-run-periodic-jobs-in-postgres/ cron in postgres: `SELECT cron.schedule('0 10 * * *', 'VACUUM');`
 - https://github.com/FallibleInc/security-guide-for-developers/blob/master/security-checklist.md A handsome general security checklist to bookmark and print
+- https://github.com/chenglou/intro-to-reason-compilation/ Some steps to explain how Reason by Facebook compiles.
+It's basically a OCaml preprocessor, handling Reason AND Javascript dependencies.
+Then using BuckleScript to compile ocaml --> js.

 # 07-10-2016